FloatingArrayDesign/MoorDyn/docs/structure.rst

 Rods can have 6, 3, or 0 DOF.

-- "Free" Rods are unconstrained to move in all 6 DOF.
+- **Fixed**: Rods are full constrained, and their movement is defined by that of a body, the ground, or a coupling point.
-- "Pinned" Rods are attached at end A to something else, whether that is a body, the ground, or a coupling point.
+- **Pinned**: Rods are attached at end A to something else, whether that is a body, the ground, or a coupling point.
   This type of Rod only has three rotational degrees of freedom, about end A.
-- "Fixed" Rods are full constrained, and their movement is defined by that of a body, the ground, or a coupling point.
+- **Coupled**: They move under the control of the calling program/script.
+  See :ref:`the coupling documentation <coupling>`.
+- **Free**: Rods are unconstrained to move in all 6 DOF.

 Pinned or Fixed Rods attached to a body (e.g. body 1) are labelled "Body1Pinned" or "Body1".
 Pinned or fixed rods that serve as a coupling point are labelled "CoupledPinned" or "Coupled"